neo-project/docs/en-us/node/api/getrawmempool.md

 }
 ```

-These are the undetermined transactions received by the node, i.e. zero-confirmed transactions.
+These are the unconfirmed transactions received by nodes, i.e. transactions with zero confirmations.